Visiting Madrid? Don’t miss these things!

 Plaza Mayor, 28012, map

-This is the main square in Madrid and is rich with history.
-Grab a seat at one of the restaurants and enjoy a glass of wine and tapas as you people watch.
+Plaza Mayor, the main square in Madrid, is an excellent place to people watch.
+Grab a seat at one of the restaurants and enjoy a glass of wine and tapas.

 Here, you can also check out Torre del Oro, a small bar with an array of memorabilia that is often referred to as “The Revenge of the Bulls,” with photos of gruesome gorings lining the wall.

-Fun Fact: The equestrian statue in the center once omitted a terrible odor, and after further investigation, they discovered hundreds of skeletons of small birds that crawled into the horse’s mouth and couldn’t get out.
+Fun Fact: The equestrian statue in the center once omitted a terrible odor.
+After further investigation, they discovered hundreds of skeletons of small birds crawled into the horse’s mouth and couldn’t get out.
 They have since sealed the mouth.

 2. Eat your way through Mercado de San Miguel →